 With over a decade of experience of integrating and supporting companies in creative industries or enterprise organisations that have creative departments we know from experience that the happiest, most productive users connect to their servers by AFP (Apple File Protocol).

-As a long established and authorised Acronis Partner we recommend Acronis Access Connect (formerly ExtremeZ-IP) for a truly seamless Mac/Windows integration experience.
+As a long established and authorised Acronis Partner we recommend Acronis Files Connect (formerly ExtremeZ-IP) for a truly seamless Mac/Windows integration experience.

-Check out the 4 main benefits of Acronic Access Connect below or call our team of cross-platform integration experts on 0800 007 3040
+Check out the 4 main benefits of Acronic Files Connect below or call our team of cross-platform integration experts on 0800 007 3040

 Explore our cross platform management services now here.